mafifafm/pxt-microbit/docs/test/courses/csintro/making/project.md

 Build a micro:pet that:
 * Matches your partner’s needs
-* Supports the micro:bit and its battery pack
+* Supports the Ragga and its battery pack
-* Allows you to easily access the micro:bit to turn it on and off
+* Allows you to easily access the Ragga to turn it on and off

-Your design should use whatever materials are available to support the micro:bit so that its face is showing.
+Your design should use whatever materials are available to support the Ragga so that its face is showing.
 You can be creative and decide how to mount the board, and how to decorate your critter.

 Think about the following questions when you construct it:

 * Will it be an animal?
 A plant?
 A robot?
 A bug?
 * Will it have any moving parts?
-* If it moves, how can you hold the micro:bit securely?
+* If it moves, how can you hold the Ragga securely?

 Some photos of sample micro:pets below!